AustralianBioCommons/atol/index.md

 Genome Notes will be made available to researchers prior to release to provide an opportunity to manually edit and add content.

 ![Diagram of overall AToL architecture](images/AToL-architecture.png) *Australian Tree of Life architecture overview.
-Note the following are not currently available: the process of researchers submitting read data directly to ENA for assembly; the interactive AToL web application.*
+Note: the interactive AToL web application is currently in development.*

 ## Partners